Fall 2015 registration for LL.M. students will begin on Tuesday, April 14 at 7:00 a.m. New York time.

-Such a paper may be completed in connection with a course that bears a notation that it will satisfy the Writing Requirement in the schedule posted on the registrar's webpage at http://law.fordham.edu/registrar/2750.htm; a 2-credit independent study under the supervision of a member of the full-time faculty; or a 3-credit thesis under the supervision of a member of the full-time faculty.
+Such a paper may be completed in connection with a course that bears a notation that it will satisfy the Writing Requirement in the schedule posted on the registrar's webpage at law.fordham.edu/registrar; a 2-credit independent study under the supervision of a member of the full-time faculty; or a 3-credit thesis under the supervision of a member of the full-time faculty.
 Each student will be responsible for ensuring that he or she is registered for the writing requirement.
 Instructions on how to register for the writing requirement will be distributed via the weekly eNewsletter at the beginning of each semester.
-Failure to properly register for the LL.M. writing requirement may result in such student's being excluded from consideration for magna cum laude graudation honors.
+In order to receive proper credit for the Writing Requirement, students must be properly registered.

 For additional information about academic requirements and related matters, please refer to the Handbook for LL.M.
 Students.